 Step 3: Your smile in the post

 The next step is the big one, taking the plunge and deciding to go ahead with your treatment plan.
-After giving them the go ahead and paying the £1,499 fee, or agreeing the payment plan that we’ll go into a little further down, your aligners are made for you.
+After giving them the go-ahead and paying the £1,499 fee, or agreeing to the payment plan that we’ll go into a little further down, your aligners are made for you.
 Franksmile uses a 3D printing method and plastic that’s free from:

 Everything comes in one box through the post, so make sure you keep it safe and don’t lose any of the aligners.
 The customer care team will support you with any questions that you have.